theodi/open-standards-guidebook/src/introduction/what-are-open-standards-for-data.md

 * standard sizes for nuts and bolts so buying and selling are more cost-effective
 </div>

-# What are open standards for data?
+# What are open standards?

 An open standard is a standard that’s available for anyone to access, use or share.

-Open standards for data make it easier for people and organisations to publish, access, share and use better quality data.

 [ITU](https://www.itu.int/en/about/Pages/default.aspx), the United Nations specialised agency for information and communication technologies, provides a useful definition of open standards from their telecommunication standardisation sector group ([ITU-T](https://www.itu.int/en/ITU-T/ipr/Pages/open.aspx)).

 >Open Standards are standards made available to the general public and are developed (or approved) and maintained via a collaborative and consensus-driven process.  – ITU-T

+# What are open standards for data?

+Open standards for data are documented, reusable agreements that help people and organisations to publish, access, share and use better quality data.

 <div class="callout" markdown="1">
 **Open standards may be developed to:**